-Nawaz nominates Shahbaz as next PM; Shahid Khaqan for interim period
+PML-N nominates Shahbaz as next PM; Shahid Khaqan for interim period

 said as Shahbaz Sharif will have to contest the National Assembly

-election that would take around 55 days; thus Shahid Khaqan Abbasi
+election that would take around 50 to 55 days; thus Shahid Khaqan

-would hold the office for transitional period.
+Abbasi would hold the office for transitional period.

 “As I told both the nominees of my decision, they became